Brookhaven residents get first look at Peachtree Creek Greenway ‘model mile’ design

 Estimated construction time for the first phase is seven to eight months, McBrayer said.

+“This trail is being built for the average person,” he said of the Greenway, “not for the Spandex crowd.”

+While the word trail was used, McBrayer said the Greenway is more of a linear park.
+Economic benefits of similar trails have shown that property values increase for those along a trail and businesses are created to exist alongside them.
+The Atlanta BeltLine is an example of “economic development on steroids,” he added.

-The meeting was held to receive public input.
-Jeri Breiner, who lives on Dunwoody Trail in the Pine Hills neighborhood, said she supports the trail.
-But she said her concerns about how the city will deal with crime, parking, traffic and privacy to residential areas near the trail before the Greenway is built have gone ignored for months by city officials and Greenway designers.
+Jeri Breiner, who lives on Dunwoody Trail in the Pine Hills neighborhood, said she while she supports the trail, she has serious concerns about how the city will deal with crime, parking, traffic and privacy to residential areas near the trail before the Greenway is built.
+She also said she’s raised these issues for months with city officials and Greenway designers but that have gone ignored.

 “We are all ‘pro-this,'” she said of the Greenway, “but we want it done correctly.”